Skip to the content.

 The distribution comes with three executables:

-Let’s start by compiling a self-contained local file:
+Let’s start by compiling a TOSCA service template in a self-contained local file:

 puccini-tosca compile examples/openstack/hello-world.yaml

-Note that you can also use relative URLs in TOSCA artifacts (their file keyword).
+Puccini also supports relative URLs in TOSCA artifacts (their file keyword).

-Puccini can also compile directly from a URL.
-Let’s use the same OpenStack example as above:
+We can also compile directly from a URL.
+Let’s use the same OpenStack example as above, but point to it on the web:

 puccini-tosca compile https://raw.githubusercontent.com/tliron/puccini/main/examples/openstack/hello-world.yaml